Dheerendra69/Expense-tracker/README.md

-# 💸 MERN Expense Tracker Application
+# 💸 Expense Tracker Application

 This is a full-stack **Expense Tracker** application built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 The app allows users to **add, edit, delete**, and **visualize expenses** with interactive charts.